cap-js/attachments/README.md

 > The plugin currently supports file uploads [up to 400 MB in size per attachment](https://help.sap.com/docs/malware-scanning-servce/sap-malware-scanning-service/what-is-sap-malware-scanning-service).

-### Outbox

-In this plugin the [persistent outbox](https://cap.cloud.sap/docs/java/outbox#persistent) is used to mark attachments as deleted.
-When using this plugin, the persistent outbox is enabled by default.
-In the capire documentation of the [persistent outbox](https://cap.cloud.sap/docs/java/outbox#persistent) it is described how to overwrite the default outbox configuration.

-If the default is used, nothing must be done.

-### Restore Endpoint

-The attachment service has an event `RESTORE_ATTACHMENTS`.
-This event can be called with a timestamp to restore externally stored attachments.

-By setting the `@UI.Hidden` property to `true`, developers can hide the plugin from the UI achieving visibility.
-This feature is particularly useful in scenarios where the visibility of the plugin needs to be dynamically controlled based on certain conditions.

 ### Visibility Control for Attachments UI Facet Generation

-By setting the `@attachments.disable_facet` property to `true`, developers can hide the visibility of the plugin in the UI.
+By setting the `@UI.Hidden` property to `true`, developers can hide the visibility of the plugin in the UI.
 This feature is particularly useful in scenarios where the visibility of the plugin needs to be dynamically controlled based on certain conditions.

 #### Example Usage